JasonSwingen/js-outdoors/_posts/2016-04-02-fishing-report.markdown

     feature:
 ---

+2016-04-15

+Word got out that fish were being stocked at Mcquade.
+Over 30 fisherman looking for some easy pickings.
+Only a few fish were hungry, mostly biting right at the boat launch.

+2016-04-14

+The DNR were seining kamloops and steelhead at the French River this morning.
+They estimated that they had around 500 to 700 trout that they would tag, collect eggs, and release at Mcquade Harbor.
+It was a windy day for fishing at the French with few fisherman and fewer fish caught.

 2016-04-05

 Two loopers were landed early in the morning at the French, with the action slowing down mid-morning.